zhengying-liu/autodl-contrib/README.md

-# Format your own Datasets for the AutoCV and AutoDL Challenges
+# Format your own Datasets for AutoCV/AutoDL Challenges
 We provide instructions and examples to contribute datasets for the AutoCV and [AutoDL](http://autodl.chalearn.org) challenges.